otnemrasordep/ismir2022-datasets/README.md

 # ismir2022-datasets
-list of MIR dataset papers presented at ISMIR 2022
+A list of MIR dataset papers presented at ISMIR 2022.